Many would have long been employed but because they don’t know what do hiring managers look for in an interview, they remain searching.

-If you give them the impression you don’t like something about their company, you may not get the job.
-So show them you’re ready to learn and grow.
+If you give them the impression that you don’t like something about the company, you may not get the job.
+So, express your flexibility and readiness to adopt a new culture.

 They want to determine if your interest in the job is just to get a job and earn salary or to make impact on the company.

 For the managers to know your intentions isn’t difficult at all.

 Through your reactions to knowledge acquisition, they know your intentions.